-- Have their temperature taken using the contactless thermal scanner located in the courthouse.
-A person with a temperature of 100.4 degrees or higher will not be permitted to enter the courthouse. - Answer screening questions about COVID-19 status and possible recent COVID-19 exposure.
-A person whose answers indicate that they are at increased risk of being contagious with COVID-19 will not be permitted to enter the courthouse. - Wear either one KN95/N95 mask or double masks that cover the person's nose and mouth.
+- Answer a screening question about COVID-19 vaccination status. - If unvaccinated (or not yet fully vaccinated), have their temperature taken using the contactless thermal scanner located in the courthouse.
+A person with a temperature of 100.4 degrees or higher will not be permitted to enter the courthouse. - If unvaccinated (or not yet fully vaccinated), answer screening questions relating to COVID-19 symptoms and potential exposure.
+A person whose answers indicate that they are at increased risk of being contagious with COVID-19 will not be permitted to enter the courthouse. - Wear a mask that covers the person's nose and mouth.
 Bandanas, gaiters, and masks with exhalation valves or vents are not permitted.
-If a person does not have approved masks, a screener will provide them. - Apply hand sanitizer, which will be available at all courthouse entrances.
+If a person does not have a mask, a screener will provide one. - Apply hand sanitizer, which will be available at all courthouse entrances.